pergran1/pergran1/README.md

 These are some of the procjects that I made some years ago in R. These projects bring back fun memories

 [Lund University and the data of published theses](https://pergranberg.netlify.app/post/lund/)<br> The fantastic and fun Lund University was where I studied my master in finance and also statistics.
+In this project I collected the data from [this website](https://lup.lub.lu.se/student-papers/search/student-papers/search/publication?limit=10&sort=year.desc) which have every theses made by students.
+I analyzed topics such as how many papers are published each year, how many authors are there, which faculty produces the most papers etc.

 ## Excel VBA projects